sandropibia/Leaflet.SelectAreaFeature/README.md

 # Leaflet.SelectAreaFeature
 Plugin that selects feature(s) by drawing an area on the map.

-Supports Leaflet 1.0.0+ branches.
+Supports Leaflet 1.0.0+ branches, tested with 1.2.0.

-This plugin let the user draw an area on the map.
+This plugin let the user draw an area, once it is activated, on the map by holding the left mouse button on moving it.
 As a developer you can get the layers that are within the bounding box of that area.
-Once you have the instances of the layers you can manupulate them separately.
+Once you have the instances of the layers you can manipulate them separately.

+## Features
+* easy enable it
+* easy disable it
+* draw an area around the objects
+* get instance(s) of all selected objects or only instances of polygon(s), polyline(s), marker(s), rectangle(s) and circle(s)
+* manipulate slected features
+* customisable

 ## Example
-<p>Here you can find an example https://sandropibia.github.io/Leaflet.SelectAreaFeature/examples/index.html </p>
+<p>Here you can find an example https://sandropibia.github.io/Leaflet.SelectAreaFeature/examples/index.html showing the features of the plugin.</p>

 ## Usage